 Integrate with your app

 1. Required frameworks 2.
 Add iOS library to your project 3.
-SDK footprint 4.
-Required permissions 5.
+Required permissions 4.
 Deployment

 After having some hands-on experience with our SDK, the next step is to integrate our Zoom iOS SDK with your own applications.

 Using our iOS SDK requires the following frameworks:

 Some of these frameworks are built-in with the installation of Xcode, and the frameworks that are related to Zoom SDK, they are located in the

 lib folder of the downloaded files: